Safety and survival in electrical storms (lightning)

 2 Improper education about lightning risks and safety measures.

-3 Lack of planning by coaches, parents, referees at sporting events, and activity or outing organizers as to possible shelter to take during a thunder storm.
 Adults should be aware that they are ALWAYS responsible for the children in their care, particularly if it is an outdoor activity such as soccer, football, camping, etc.

 4 Incorrect estimate of the danger of a possible lightning strike.